TritonDataCenter/sdc-docker/docs/api/commands/commit.md

 ## Divergence

 There is no known divergence between the Triton SDC Docker and Docker Inc. implementations of this method.
-Please contact Joyent support or file a ticket if you discover any.
+Please file a ticket if you discover any.

 ## Related